 However, by a real commitment to a purpose, you can achieve things that you never thought possible.
 Gary Keller and Jay Papasan extol the benefits of having a purpose in their book “The One Thing”.

 They advocate that to achieve more productivity narrowing down on what you want to one thing is the way to go.
 This would avoid spreading yourself too thin.

 Narrowing down your purpose and committing to it has major benefits.
 Successful people have a habit of sticking to the core values they believe in.

 The American actor and film director Morgan Freeman said people often say I would have liked to have done this, and I would have liked to have achieved that, but said: “the bus runs every day”.

 Freeman’s statement alludes to the numerous opportunities to commit to our purpose every day how often do we make up excuses for not making it happen?

 “Highly effective people aren’t afraid to venture beyond their comfort zone”

-What stops us from getting on that bus to our journey of success, is the fear of failing.
+What stops us from getting on that bus on our journey to success, is the fear of failing.

 We’re often too frightened of the consequences of not succeeding so it sees us waiting for the bus, but never actually getting on it.

-However, creating a mission statement around what we want to see happen in our lives make us more likely to stay the course.
+However, creating a mission statement around what we want to see happen in our lives makes us more likely to stay the course.